Can pets eat Sweet Gum Balls?

 Description

-Sweet gum balls are hard spiky seed pods from American sweetgum trees (Liquidambar styraciflua), common in yards, sidewalks, parks, and school grounds in fall and winter.
-They are often collected for seasonal crafts, wreaths, and bowl decorations.
-The pods are woody and dry rather than edible plant material.
+Sweet gum balls are hard spiky seed pods from American sweetgum trees (Liquidambar styraciflua), common in yards, sidewalks, and parks in fall and winter.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.